 Expect Amsterdam to delight you, whether you see it under blue skies, through light drizzle, or even alongside the biggest crowds of high season.
 The Dutch capital mixes Old World charm with progressive modern attitudes, making it one of the continent’s top cultural attractions and an appealing destination for visitors with a wide range of interests.
 Constructed on a 17th-century network of 65 canals, the city preserves architectural treasures from the country’s Golden Age while championing innovative contemporary style.

 The Netherlands’ location near the North Sea results in unpredictable maritime weather at any time of year, with generally mild summers, cold winters, and frequent rain.
 The Dutch pay no mind, carrying on with festivals (more than 300 take place in and around the city each year!) and leisure diversions no matter the weather—and so should you.

 The best time to visit Amsterdam might arguably be whenever you can go.
 However, a flexible travel schedule gives you some options.
 In general, most tourists visit Amsterdam between April and September, when the longer summer days and milder temperatures make sightseeing a pleasure.
 But winter turns the snowy city into a picture postcard of fairy lights, and the shoulder seasons in spring and fall see fewer crowds and often the most desirable weather.

-Similar to most cities, hotels in downtown Amsterdam can be pricey.
+Similar to most cities, hotels in the downtown area can be pricey.
 But it's still possible to visit on a budget.

 Once you arrive, opt for alternative accommodations; backpackers find a wide variety of lively hostels, while those who prefer a tad more privacy can veer toward Airbnb.
 Pick up a museum discount pass for free entry to anywhere from 40 to 400 museums and other tourist benefits.
 And keep your costs down with the best cheap eats in Amsterdam.